The Nan Movie: Production

 In early 2019, it was first announced that Catherine Tate would be reprising her role of Joanie Taylor, who first appeared in the sketch series, and subsequently, the spin-off series, for a feature film.
 The project, directed by Josie Rourke of the 2018 biographical drama, Mary Queen of Scots, announced via Instagram that the film would be titled This Nan's Life.
-Matthew Horne reprises his role as "Nan"'s long-suffering grandson, Jamie, as well as Niky Wardley, another well-known performer within the original series, and Katherine Parkinson.
+Matthew Horne reprises his role as Nan's long-suffering grandson, Jamie, as well as Niky Wardley, another well-known performer within the original series, and Katherine Parkinson.
 The film is written by Tate and former collaborator Brett Goldstein.
 Warner Bros. holds the distribution rights in the United Kingdom.

 After initial filming, the film was retooled substantially.
 The film largely took place in 1940s London.
-Those scenes were scaled back and new footage, greatly expanding the modern-day road trip sections, was filmed without Rourke at a low-cost, with animation sequences also used to fill any gaps.
+Those scenes were scaled back and new footage, greatly expanding the modern-day road trip sections, were filmed without Rourke at a low cost, with animation sequences also used to fill any gaps.

 The film was scheduled to be released on 19 June 2020, but was indefinitely postponed due to cinemas being closed because of the COVID-19 pandemic.
 The trailer and poster for the film were released on 18 February 2022 with Josie Rourke receiving an executive producer credit and no director credited.
 The film was released on 18 March 2022.
 As a result of "technical reasons", Pete Bennett's role was reduced to a brief appearance.